 For a location dependent MBS service, the MB-SMF shall allocate a unique Area Session ID within the MBS session for the MBS Service Area.

 2b.
 On failure or redirection, one of the HTTP status code listed in Table 6.2.3.2.3.1-3 shall be returned.
-For a 4xx/5xx response, the message body shall contain a ProblemDetails structure with the "cause" attribute set to one of the application errors listed in Table 6.2.3.2.3.1-3.
+For a 4xx/5xx response, the message body may contain a ProblemDetails structure with the "cause" attribute set to one of the application errors listed in Table 6.2.3.2.3.1-3.

 * * * Next Change * * * *